erikrestani/finance_clean_architecture/README.md

 - ✅ Automated testing and code analysis
 - ✅ Build verification for Android and iOS
 - ✅ Test coverage reporting with Codecov
-- ✅ Automated deployment to Firebase App Distribution (Android)
-- ✅ Automated deployment to TestFlight (iOS)
+- ✅ Build artifacts generation for manual distribution

 For detailed CI/CD documentation, see [docs/CI_CD.md](docs/CI_CD.md).

 ## 📄 License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+### What this means:
+- ✅ **Free to use**: You can use this code for personal and commercial projects
+- ✅ **Modify**: You can modify and adapt the code
+- ✅ **Distribute**: You can distribute copies of the code
+- ✅ **Attribution**: You must include the original license and copyright notice

+For more information about the MIT License, visit: https://opensource.org/licenses/MIT

 ## 🤝 Contributing